imontesino/pybullet-iiwa/README.md

 # pybullet-iiwa

-gym environment using pybullet and reinforment learning algorithms for the KUKA IIWA LBR 14
+gym environment using pybullet and reinforcement learning algorithms for the KUKA IIWA LBR 14

 # Requirements